Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 > - [QML Best Practices Search](https://www.google.com/search?hl=en&q=qml+best+practices)

 <!--
-- Qt's documentation already has great content.
-- Content from Nokia, Qt, and others...
-- Scattered.
-- Unique to QML: Embedded, web, desktop, mobile...
+- Struggle with the paradigm shift
+- Started out with me writing down what I learn and solutions to my mistakes.
+- Good Qt et al documentation, lone line videos, but scattered
 - Make it a more open conversation.
-- Barrier to Qt is higher than GitHub.
-- Started out with me writing down what I learn and solutions to my mistakes.
-- First commit on April 30th, 2018
-- Many different use cases, no common open source truth.
-- Knowledge gathered from varies disciplines can help others.
 -->

 ---